 S.L.
 Helwig & Associates

-Arts education, Audience development / engagement, Data / information management, Evaluation and benchmarking, Facilitation, General / operational management, Governance, Grant and proposal writing, Human resource planning and development, Legal services, Marketing / social media / communications, Organizational change, Project management, Public participation / engagement / consultation, Public policy, Public relations, Research, Strategic planning
+Arts education, Audience development / engagement, Community arts, Evaluation and benchmarking, Facilitation, General / operational management, Governance, Grant and proposal writing, Human resource planning and development, Legal services, Marketing / social media / communications, Organizational change, Project management, Public participation / engagement / consultation, Public policy, Public relations, Research, Strategic planning

 Literary arts and publishing, Museums and heritage, Performing arts, Visual arts and crafts, Multi-disciplinary